 Peer-to-peer (P2P) learning is more than just a buzzword; it’s a transformative educational approach that empowers your students to take charge of their learning journey.
 It’s an educational approach emphasizing collaboration and knowledge sharing among individuals within a group or community.
-In this model, learners actively engage with their peers, both as teachers and as learners, to acquire new knowledge, skills, and insights.

 - Collaboration: Peer-to-peer learning fosters collaboration among participants.
 Learners work together to solve problems, share information, and achieve common learning objectives.
 Peer learning provides opportunities for authentic practice; teamwork and collaborative argumentation are often good models for the modern workplace.